BrianCodez/SISR/README.md

 **Highly experimental work in progress.** Everything is subject to change and may or may not work.
 Expect bugs, crashes, and missing features.

+> [!CAUTION]
+If you are a Youtuber, and intend to talk about this software, **please talk to me first**
+I **really** want to avoid people publicly saying wrong things about my Software, because of features missed.
+It happens too often

 ## ✨🛣️ Features / Roadmap

 - ✅ Steam Input redirection to system level (localhost or network)